nginxinc/kic-reference-architectures/pulumi/aws/docs/getting_started.md

 #### Make

 In order to build the Ingress Controller from source, GNU `make` is required to be installed on the running system.
+If you are not building from source, you do not need to install `make`.
+By default, the build script looks for `gmake` and then `make`.

 #### Docker